mailliwJ/Team_Challenge_Pipelines/README.md

    * Supervised Learning:
      * Regression models with non-Gaussian distributed targets.
      * Balanced and imbalanced classification models.
-   * Unsupervised Learning: use of unsupervised models for tasks like clustering and dimensionality reduction.
+   * Unsupervised Learning: use of unsupervised algorithms for tasks like clustering and dimensionality reduction.

 3. Handling Categorical Variables with `OneHotEncoder` to minimize errors caused by mismatches in categorical values between training, validation, and testing datasets.